it-at-m/Praktikumsplaner/.github/ISSUE_TEMPLATE/user_story.md

 ---
-name: Default issue
+name: User story
-about: Describe a general issue to be included in the project.
+about: Describe a user story to be included in the project.
 title: ''
 labels: ''
 assignees: ''